One of our favorite questions!

 The safety of our customers is our top priority, and we always disclose all ingredients on the ingredient statement as required by the FDA, and will answer any questions that will help consumers decide what products they can safely consume.

 Our products are produced in egg, dairy, and nut-free facilities.
-Sesame seeds are present in the facility that produces our ferments, but we go through rigorous FDA-approved checks to rule out cross-contamination.
+Sesame seeds are present in the facility, but we go through rigorous FDA-approved checks to rule out cross-contamination.
 As always, we welcome your additional allergen questions!

 Our sea veggies need to stay cold or frozen - and traditional shipping packaging for frozen goods includes a whole lot of polystyrene.
 To learn more about why we think polystyrene isn't great, read this or this.
 Instead, we use 100% recyclable PET fiber post-consumer plastic.
 While it is more environmentally friendly, it just doesn't keep things as cold for quite as long.
 Until packaging technology improves, we are shipping everything with overnight or 2-day shipping.